Italian irredentism in Malta: Italian culture in Malta between 1814 and the Fascist era

 Cultural changes were few even after 1814.
 In 1842, all literate Maltese learned Italian while only 4.5% could read, write and/or speak English.
-However, there was a huge increase in the number of Maltese magazines and newspapers in Italian language during the 1800s and early 1900s, so as a consequence the Italian language was understood (but not spoken fluently) by more than half the Maltese people before WW1.
+However, there was a huge increase in the number of Maltese magazines and newspapers in Italian language during the 1800s and early 1900s.

 In 1878, a Royal Commission (the Rowsell-Julyan-Keenan Commission) recommended in its report the Anglicisation of the educational and judicial systems.
 While the judicial system remained predominantly Italian until the 20th century, teaching of the English language started to be enforced in State schools at the expense of Italian.
-In 1911, English overtook Italian as the secondary language after Maltese, spoken by 13.1% of the population compared to 11.5% for Italian.

 The Royal Commission's report also had significant political impact.
 Supporters and opponents organised themselves into a Reform and Anti-Reform parties which, apart from being the forerunners of the present day two main political parties in Malta, assumed respectively the anglophile and italophile imprint (and also, subsequently, pro-colonial and anti-colonial policies) that were to characterise them for decades to come.

 Sette Giugno, a popular revolt in Malta in 1919, was later considered in fascist Italy as the beginning of the "active" Italian irredentism in Malta.
 This commemoration (official since 1986) is in remembrance of the riots of 1919 when the Maltese population organized marches to obtain some form of representative government.
 Four people died when troops stationed on the islands fired into the crowd.